Aruna Shanbaug case: Discovery of Shanbaug's body

 Shanbaug was discovered 12 hours after the attack at 7:45 am by Pramila Kushe, a KEM nurse reporting for her morning shift.
 "She was sitting, leaning against a stool with a dog-chain around her neck.
 There was blood around her," Kushe recalls, "I ran out and brought the matron.
 As soon as she saw matron Bellimal, her eyes welled up and tears streamed down her face.
-She tried to say something but could not…only her lips moved.
+She tried to say something but could not...only her lips moved.
 And then, slowly she lost consciousness."
 She was rushed to the casualty ward by her colleagues.
 The lack of oxygen supply to her brain resulted in a brain stem contusion, cervical cord injury, and cortical blindness.
-While her eyes could technically “see”, her brain could no longer register images.
+While her eyes could technically "see", her brain could no longer register images.
 Due to severe brain damage, the attending doctors and nurses soon realized that Shanbaug was in persistent vegetative state with no scope for improvement.

-When she did not return home on the night of the attack, Shanbaug's sister, who was used to her irregular work schedule, wasn't immediately concerned.
+When she did not return home on the night of the attack, Shanbaug's sister, who was used to her irregular work schedule, was not immediately concerned.
 She received a call from KEM the next day informing her that Shanbaug had been attacked.
-On the contrary, Mid-Day reported that Shanbaug’s family only found out about the attack after her friends visited Shanta’s home.
-“I still remember the day,” Shanta’s daughter Mangala recalled, “It was 10 am and we had prepared idlis for breakfast, as Aruna liked them.
-Her friend rushed into the house and said that Aruna isn’t feeling well.
-Only after reaching the hospital did we find out about the actual incident.”
+On the contrary, Mid-Day reported that Shanbaug's family only found out about the attack after her friends visited Shanta's home.
+"I still remember the day," Shanta's daughter Mangala recalled, "It was 10 am and we had prepared idlis for breakfast, as Aruna liked them.
+Her friend rushed into the house and said that Aruna isn't feeling well.
+Only after reaching the hospital did we find out about the actual incident."

 Nurse strike

-The attack sparked independent India’s first nurse strike, with nurses in Mumbai demanding justice and treatment for Shanbaug and better protection and working conditions for themselves.In the 1980s, the Municipal Corporation of Greater Mumbai (BMC) made two attempts to move Shanbaug outside the KEM Hospital to free the bed she had been occupying for seven years.
+The attack sparked independent India's first nurse strike, with nurses in Mumbai demanding justice and treatment for Shanbaug and better protection and working conditions for themselves.
+In the 1980s, the Municipal Corporation of Greater Mumbai (BMC) made two attempts to move Shanbaug outside the KEM Hospital to free the bed she had been occupying for seven years.
 KEM nurses launched a protest, and the BMC abandoned the plan.